 Encourage your child to read out loud

-Hearing stories read aloud helps children connect the written word with speech, makes the experience of reading and storytelling enjoyable and is proved to help develop concentration skills.
-Developing an enjoyment of stories and literature also exposes children to different experiences they may not otherwise have.
+Hearing stories read out loud also helps children connect the written word with speech, can makes the experience of reading and storytelling more enjoyable, and is proven to help develop concentration skills.

-Reading aloud is not just for confident readers either, it has been proven to significantly help struggling readers too.
-By rehearsing to read aloud and reading aloud regularly, the repeated practice begins to improve their accuracy and word recognition.
+Reading out loud is not just for confident readers either, it has been proven to significantly help struggling readers too.
+By reading out loud regularly, children improve their accuracy and word recognition.

 At Kumon, we ask our students to read out loud every day, but why not extend this?
 Ask your child to read the back of the cereal box as you are making breakfast in the morning.
-Give them the shopping list and ask them to read it to you as you go round the supermarket.
-Have them read a film review from the TV guide.
+Give them the shopping list and ask them to read it to you as you go around the supermarket.
+Have them read out road signs and street names on the way to school.
 Short snippets of reading out loud on a regular basis can make a huge difference and in this way the child is practicing without realising.